-Wake up to Columbus monkeys chatting in the early hours of the morning.
+Wake up to Colobus monkeys chatting in the early hours of the morning.
 Breakfast is served and everyone mounts and start heading back towards civilization.
 Enjoy the last morning with your mount in this magical place on earth, full of wildlife, stories and tales.
 Late morning, we will get back to the Arusha National park gate where we dismount and say farewell to our four legged friends.
-From here there are a few options, some will continue onto other safaris or have another night at Kili villa before flying home.
-Another option is to have another two nights at Kili villa and play horse polo for the next two days.
+From here there are a few options, some will continue onto other safaris or stay another night or two at the polo club and practice and play polo for a few days.

 About Arusha national park

 The entrance gate leads into shadowy montane forest inhabited by inquisitive blue monkeys and colourful turacos and trogons – the only place on the northern safari circuit where the acrobatic black-and-white colobus monkey is easily seen.
 In the midst of the forest stands the spectacular Ngurdoto Crater, whose steep, rocky cliffs enclose a wide marshy floor dotted with herds of buffalo and warthog.

 Further north, rolling grassy hills enclose the tranquil beauty of the Momela Lakes, each one a different hue of green or blue.
 Their shallows sometimes tinged pink with thousands of flamingos, the lakes support a rich selection of resident and migrant waterfowl, and shaggy waterbucks display their large lyre-shaped horns on the watery fringes.
 Giraffes glide across the grassy hills, between grazing zebra herds, while pairs of wide-eyed dik-dik dart into scrubby bush like overgrown hares on spindly legs.